 “Jetty Island emerged after years of dredging the channel and using the river sediment to create the unique beaches and marshes,” says Lisa Mandt of the Port of Everett.
 “In addition to being one of the only sandy beaches on Puget Sound, the island serves as a wildlife preserve for many species of waterfowl and juvenile salmon.”

 With no electricity or running water, Jetty Island feels quite undeveloped.
 “It’s just you and the beach,” notes Kraig Hansen, Jetty Island’s chief naturalist.
 “The island’s rustic nature adds to Jetty’s appeal.”

-Jetty Island with kids
+Tips for doing Jetty Island with kids

-A Jetty Island excursion can be a bit challenging with little ones, but it’s doable.
+- A Jetty Island excursion is terrific for most kids, but can be a bit challenging with truly little ones, though it’s doable.
 Strollers and wagons cannot navigate the sandy pathways, so make sure you have enough hands to safely transport your gear and your children.
 (Keep in mind that the only bathrooms are located near the boat launch.)

-Plan ahead and pack everything you’ll need to make your day enjoyable: food and drinks, towels or beach chairs, sunscreen, extra clothes, and beach toys.
+- Plan ahead and pack everything you’ll need to make your day enjoyable: food and drinks, towels or beach chairs, sunscreen, extra clothes, and beach toys.
 Everything brought onto the island must be packed out, including garbage.

-Going to Jetty Island
+If you go: Going to Jetty Island

 For more information on ferry reservations and Jetty Island programs, call 425-257-8304 or visit ci.everett.wa.us.

 Note: This article was originally published in 2011 and updated for 2016.